auraphp/Aura.Input/README.md

 The `setField` returns an object of `Aura\Input\Field`.
 We can set the attributes, options to the field via `attribs` and `options` method.

-Alternatively you can set the fields inside a class which extends the `Aura\Input\Form` like the below example.
+Alternatively you can set the fields inside the `init` method of the class which extends the `Aura\Input\Form`.

 ```php
 <?php